jorgemzz/PIC-ASM-Programming/README.md

 # PIC-ASM-Programming
-This repository has some of the first programs I make for Pic microcontrollers in assembler language.
+This repository contains some of the first programs I make for Pic microcontrollers in assembler language.